KristofGilis/ihf_rules_questions/README.md

-# README: How to Add or Fill in Languages for IHF Rules and Questions
+# README: How to Add Languages for IHF Rules and Questions

 ## Overview